gaearon/overreacted.io/src/pages/making-setinterval-declarative-with-react-hooks/index.md

 **By contrast, `setInterval` does not describe a process in time — once you set the interval, you can’t change anything about it except clearing it.**

-That’s the mismatch between the React model and the `setTimeout` API.
+That’s the mismatch between the React model and the `setInterval` API.

 ---